TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 can be found at `TYPO3 GmbH GitHub <https://github.com/TYPO3GmbH/infra-bamboo-remote-agent>`_.
 These are the exact same containers Bamboo based testing is executed in.
-In Bamboo, the combination of :file:`Build/bamboo/src/main/java/core/PreMergeSpec.java` and :file:`Build/testing-docker/bamboo/docker-compose.yml` specify what Bamboo executes for patches pushed to the review system.
+In Bamboo, the combination of :file:`Build/bamboo/src/main/java/core/PreMergeSpec.java` and :file:`Build/testing-docker/bamboo/docker-compose.yml` specifies what Bamboo executes for patches pushed to the review system.
 On local testing, this is the combination of :file:`Build/Scripts/runTests.sh`, :file:`Build/testing-docker/local/.env` (created by runTests.sh) and `Build/testing-docker/local/docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/testing-docker/local/docker-compose.yml>`_.